1Axen/blink/docs/Using.md

 ```
 ## Structs
 You can define structs using the `struct` keyword
-Structs can also hold structs within.
+Structs can also hold structs within:
 ```
 struct Entity {
     Identifier: u8,